savETH — Risk Report

 Summary

 savETH is the yield-bearing senior staked tranche of Avant Protocol’s avETH system.
 Users stake avETH into a clean ERC-4626 vault and receive savETH shares.
-The share exchange rate accrues from Avant’s ETH-denominated strategy returns; on-chain verification on 2026-06-14 showed asset() pointing to avETH and convertToAssets(1e18) at about 1.044 avETH.
+The share exchange rate accrues from Avant’s ETH-denominated strategy returns; on-chain verification showed asset() pointing to avETH and convertToAssets(1e18) accruing above 1.04 avETH.

 Backing & solvency